novafacing/machariel-redux/README.md

 # machariel-redux
 A (VASTLY) updated version of the original high-school level Machariel script.
 Executes faster, utilizes multithreading, and will have support for:

-#With Full Functionality
+With Full Functionality:
 Ubuntu
 FreeBSD
 CentOS
 Fedora
 Gentoo

-#With Limited Functionality
+With Limited Functionality:
 Windows 7
 Windows 8
 Windows 8.1